ComputeCanada/dh-carpentry/GitResources/GitWalkthrough.md

 1. The commandline tool can be downloaded for either Mac or Windows at: [https://desktop.github.com/](https://desktop.github.com/)
 2. Installation is straightforward.
 You will be asked for your GitHub account name and password and then you will be presented with the core interface.
 3. Initially this will be empty (unless you already have Git repositories on your computer) so we will need to add your hello-world project.
 Do this by clicking the **+** in the top left corner of the screen, clicking **clone** and then selecting "hello-world".
+(A clone is an exact copy of a repository that you own.)
 4. It will ask you where to put this directory.
 Put it on the destop so that it can be easily found.

 Go through the parts of the window with them and show how they could revert to an earlier work by clicking at a point on the tree and choosing the **Revert** option from the gear/settings menu.